Minami Takayama

 Minami Takayama (高山 みなみ, Takayama Minami) is a Japanese voice actress, narrator and singer who is currently affiliated with 81 Produce.
 She is also the main vocalist of Two-Mix and ES CONNEXION when it was active.
-Her uncle is a former New Japan Pro-Wrestling managing director Hisashi Shinma.
+Her uncle was former New Japan Pro-Wrestling managing director Hisashi Shinma.

 Takayama is best known for her roles in Detective Conan as Conan Edogawa, Kiki's Delivery Service as both Kiki and Ursula, Ranma ½ as Nabiki Tendo, Moomin as Moomin, Yaiba as Yaiba Kurogane, Shaman King as Hao Asakura, Nintama Rantarō as Rantarō Inadera, Danganronpa series as Hajime Hinata/Izuru Kamukura, Fullmetal Alchemist: Brotherhood as Envy, and Honkai Impact 3rd as Fu Hua.

 Career

+Early life and career

 From an early age, Takayama studied ballet, Japanese dance, and vocal music.
 When she was a child, her sense of justice was so strong that it was written on her report card.
 She wanted to become a police officer, which she thought she was suited for, and she thought that ventriloquism would be necessary for being a traffic safety guider, so she joined Himawari Theatre Group in 1978 when she was in junior high school, and stayed there for four years.
 In reality, however, Takayama's parents wanted her to enter the entertainment industry, and she felt as if she was being forced to follow the rails laid out for her, and the ventriloquism was just a reason for her to study acting, not something she came up with.
 When she was in high school, she won a radio disc jockey contest and thought about becoming a DJ because of her love of radio and fascination with free banter and voice work.